 - how to take up a hem

 Fabrics are provided for the tutorials.
-You’ll need to bring your own pattern, fabric and other items required to make the skirt.
+You’ll need to bring your own fabric for the Tote Bag project, and a pattern, fabric, interfacing, zip and thread to make the skirt.
 I’ll provide a list of things you need once you’ve booked.